2026 WAFES Conference

 8.5.
 The forms of check-in that will be made available to Event Attendees include:

-• Onsite manual check-in, where an event staff member scans in an Event Attendee via their unique QR code found on their ticket.
+• onsite manual check-in, where an event staff member scans in an Event Attendee via their unique QR code found on their lanyard;

 9. WAFES Awards Gala dinner